 The social dislocations that accompanied rapid urbanization in late 19th century Germany set the stage for the emergence of numerous movements in literature and the visual arts that have become subsumed under the broad rubric of “modernism”.
 Although Berlin and Paris are often considered the capital cities of modernism, events in Munich – from the founding of the Blaue Reiter in 1911 to the Degenerate Art Exhibition of 1937 – frame the beginning and end of “classical modernism” in Germany.
 This course explores the innovative ways that German writers, thinkers and artists responded to the social and cultural upheavals of modernity in an attempt to grasp what they saw as shockingly new about the modern world, and how anti-modernist forces turned against them. (offered irregularly)

-JYG 4800 Topics in German Studies: “Green” Germany: The Politics and Economics of Clean Energy and the Environment, 3 Cr.
+JYG 4800 Topics in German Studies: Comparative Eco-Politics, 3 Cr.

 JYG 4800 Topics in German Studies: Mountains in German Literature and Film, Cr.
 3